Kirbeast/Project-M-PAL/README.md

 - **info2** (Crashes Menu and Stadium Modes)

 # USB Loader
-- Instantly launch PAL PM on both NTSC and PAL Wii.<br/>
+- Instantly launch PAL PM on both NTSC and PAL Wii.
 Use this if you already have USB Loading setup on your Wii.<br/>
 You can also install this with Priiloader so you can autoboot to the game when you turn on your Wii.

 # Special Thanks